Origins of complexity in the rheology of Soft Earth suspensions: Results

+where the three terms on the right hand side are elastic, plastic and viscous dissipation, respectively.
+For consistency with that study we follow their terminology.
+The term elastic describes the low shear-rate flow regime where dissipation is independent of applied shear rate \cite{bingham1922fluidity,lemaitre1994mechanics,coussot2010physical}; this regime has also been described as rate-independent plastic\cite{dimitriou2013describing}.
+We refer to the rate-dependent plastic regime \cite{nabizadeh2021life,jamali2019multiscale} associated with the nonlinear yielding behavior at intermediate shear rates, simply as plastic.
+The viscous regime at high shear rates refers to the regime where the suspension viscosity is roughly constant, corresponding to quasi-Newtonian behavior \cite{coussot1995structural}.
+Caggioni et al. \cite{caggioni2020variations} chose the value $n=1/2$ as the typical plastic yielding exponent for amorphous solids, and $t_{\mu}$ is a material-specific relaxation time or, equivalently, $1/t_{\mu}$ is a critical strain rate for yielding \cite{lin1999links,domenech2015rheology}.
+Their model was validated against experiments of various yield-stress fluids.

 While the value for the plastic yielding exponent is commonly taken to be $n=1/2$, theoretical studies indicate that $n$ may vary depending on material properties \cite{lin2018microscopic}.
 More broadly, if brittle materials correspond to $n=0$ and ductile materials have $n \approx 1/2$, what is the proper description for intermediate materials?
-For granular suspensions we posit the following: as the proportion of attractive particles (clay) $\chi$ increases from $\chi = 0$ (pure sand suspensions), there is a percolation-like transition where the yielding behavior becomes progressively more ductile once stress transmission is dominated by cohesive elements.
-This means that, beyond a critical value of $\chi$, the transitional (yielding) region of the flow curve grows with increasing $\chi$ (Fig. 1c).
-In terms of the constitutive equation, this gradual transition from brittle to increasingly ductile behavior would correspond to increasing $n$.
-To describe this behavior, we propose a generic dimensionless constitutive relation that builds on the models above:
+For granular suspensions we posit the following: as the proportion of attractive components $\chi$ increases from $\chi = 0$ (pure granular suspensions), there is a percolation-like transition where the yielding behavior becomes progressively more ductile once stress transmission is dominated by the cohesive elements.
+This means that, beyond a critical value of $\chi$, the transitional (rate-dependent plastic yielding) region of the flow curve grows with increasing $\chi$ (Fig. 1c).
+In terms of the constitutive equation, this gradual transition from brittle to increasingly ductile behavior could be described by an increasing $n$.
+To allow for this possibility, we propose a generic dimensionless constitutive relation that builds on the models above: